Hypothesis Testing Using Rejection Regions In Exercises 7–12, (a)... | Study Prep in Pearson+

 1

-Step 1: Identify the claim and state the null hypothesis (H0) and the alternative hypothesis (Ha).
-The reporter claims that at least 55% of U.S. adults feel that COVID-19 vaccinations should be required for high school students to attend school in the fall.
-This translates to H0: p ≥ 0.55 (null hypothesis) and Ha: p < 0.55 (alternative hypothesis).
-The alternative hypothesis is based on testing whether the proportion is less than 55%.
+Step 1: Identify the claim and state the null and alternative hypotheses.
+The claim is that more than half of all nurses feel they became better professionals during the pandemic.
+This translates to the alternative hypothesis Ha: p > 0.5, where p is the proportion of nurses who feel they became better professionals.
+The null hypothesis is the complement of this, H0: p = 0.5.

 Step 2: Determine the critical value(s) and rejection region(s).
-Since the significance level is α = 0.10 and the test is one-tailed (left-tailed), use a z-table to find the critical value corresponding to α = 0.10.
-The rejection region is z < critical value.
+Since the significance level is α = 0.01 and the test is one-tailed (right-tailed), use a z-table or statistical software to find the critical z-value corresponding to α = 0.01.
+The rejection region will be z > critical value.

 Step 4: Compare the calculated z-value to the critical value.
-If the calculated z-value falls within the rejection region (z < critical value), reject the null hypothesis.
-Otherwise, fail to reject the null hypothesis.
+If the calculated z-value falls in the rejection region (z > critical value), reject the null hypothesis H0.
+Otherwise, fail to reject H0.

 Step 5: Interpret the decision in the context of the original claim.
-Based on whether the null hypothesis is rejected or not, determine if there is enough evidence to reject the reporter’s claim that at least 55% of U.S. adults feel that COVID-19 vaccinations should be required for high school students to attend school in the fall.
+If the null hypothesis is rejected, conclude that there is enough evidence at the 0.01 significance level to support the manager's claim that more than half of all nurses feel they became better professionals during the pandemic.
+If the null hypothesis is not rejected, conclude that there is not enough evidence to support the claim.

 Verified video answer for a similar problem: